GEO: The Complete Guide to Generative Engine Optimization [2026]

 GEO does not exist in isolation.
 For B2B technology companies, it needs to connect to your broader go-to-market strategy:

-- Sales enablement.
-When your content is cited by AI engines, your sales team can reference this in outreach: "You may have seen us mentioned in ChatGPT's analysis of [topic]."
-This is a powerful credibility signal.
+• Sales enablement.
+When AI engines cite your content, reps can reference it in outreach ("You may have seen us mentioned in ChatGPT's analysis of [topic]") — a powerful credibility signal.

-- Outbound prospecting.
-Use AI citation data to identify which topics and queries are driving visibility, then align outbound messaging to the same themes.
+• Outbound prospecting.
+Use citation data to identify which topics drive visibility, then align outbound messaging to the same themes.

-- Demand generation.
-GEO contributes to demand generation by building brand awareness among buyers who are researching your category.
-Even without a click, a brand mention in an AI response plants a seed.
+• Demand generation.
+Even without a click, a brand mention in an AI response plants a seed among buyers researching your category.

-- Content strategy.
-Your content calendar should prioritise topics where AI citation opportunity is highest.
-This often means comprehensive, data-rich guides on topics your ICP is actively researching.
+• Content strategy.
+Your calendar should prioritise topics where AI citation opportunity is highest — typically comprehensive, data-rich guides on questions your ICP is actively asking.

 Common GEO Mistakes